 The stigma and oppression associated with mental ill health can mean that parents will not ask for support and children may carry the burden of covering for parental behaviour.
 Children, aware of the social stigma, may be reluctant to talk about family problems or seek support.

 Parental mental ill health may be less likely to have an adverse effect on a child when:

-- The ill health is mild or short-lived;
+- The mental ill health is mild,short-lived or managed;

 - There is another parent or family member who can help;